melvinsamuel070/MERN_Todo/README.md

 - Ensure the ALB performs health checks on each service to verify availability and automatically redirect traffic if needed.

 ---
+  VOLUMS for pesistence of data, using same network for the microservice communication
 ## 4. Networking and Data Persistence
 ### Docker Networking
 - Use Docker Compose to create a custom network that allows all services (frontend, backend, MongoDB, etc.) to communicate.